IoTPanic/pixelpusher/README.md

 `brightness` - This is a signed value which can be set to change the average brightness for the individual strip.

+### Projects

+In order to allow for multiple lighting setups to be saved and used, projects are created with all other resources being a child of the project.
+There can be as many projects saved at once that is reasonable but it is recommended to only be working on or using one project at a time.

+### Users

 ## Hardware

 For hardware, either a basic ESP32-WROOM module, Dot, or another generic board can be used to stream data, please view the pixels library to see if there is an example for your platform.
 Although, we encourage you to buy a dot board in order to support this project as well as the pixelcrasher web frontend.